-How to Prevent Spiders
+How to Prevent Spiders in Iowa

-There are several ways to make your home a less attractive place for spiders.
-As with any pest, you want to remove its habitat and food source.
-For spiders, that means eliminating potential nesting areas—even outside your home.
+- For spiders, the best way to prevent them is to eliminate potential nesting areas—even outside your home.
 Keep wood and debris piles away from your house, and make sure to burn them frequently to keep them free of nests.
 Use a broom to keep the exterior corners of your home free of cobwebs.

-After taking care of the outside of your house, it’s time to move inside.
+- After taking care of the outside of your house, it’s time to move inside.
 Vacuum at least once a week, and be sure to hit spider hot spots like the corners of outside walls, the space behind furniture, and throughout your finished basement.
 Dust ceiling corners weekly, and try to keep clutter to a minimum.

 What Should I Do About the Spiders in My Home? in Des Moines